BenKadosh1/IDD-Fa19-Lab2/README.md

 **c.
 What was one mistake you made when wiring up the display?
 How did you fix it?**

 **d.
 What line of code do you need to change to make it flash your name instead of "Hello World"?**

+Line54 in the built-in code for display

+lcd.print("hello, world!");

 **e.
 Include a copy of your Lowly Multimeter code in your lab write-up.**